Grades & Marks Don’t Define Your Intelligence

-Do marks and grades define an individual’s strength ?
+Do marks and grades define an individual’s strength?

 a) As humans, we’re a lot more than just numbers on a page.
 Each of us has an incredible variety of different strengths and talents.
 The abilities typically measured by grades only cover a set range of them.
-Intelligence is just one of countless variables that will impact your grades.
+Intelligence is just one of the countless variables that will impact your grades.

-b) Grades are a flat static scale, that aren’t as useful if you’re trying to judge something as dynamic as a person’s intellect.
+b) Grades are a flat static scale, that isn’t as useful if you’re trying to judge something as dynamic as a person’s intellect.
 No single scale could give you a good look at a person’s unique mix of abilities, talents, work ethic, creativity, leadership skills, and how those traits influence one another.
 Relying on abstract metrics to define your strengths could lead you to miss out on great opportunities.

-c) A student might know the lessons covered in class, but still be unable to translate that into performance once it’s up for a grade.
+c) A student might know the lessons covered in class, but still, be unable to translate that into performance once it’s up for a grade.
 Your mental and emotional state are powerful factors.
 For example, a lot of people suffer from test anxiety.
 That can make it difficult to succeed – no matter how well you understand the material.

 d) Intelligence refers to one’s ability to learn, understand, and apply knowledge and skills.
-But it doesn’t count for much if you don’t have the drive to do any of those things. lf you’re studying something you don’t care about you’re not likely to invest much energy in trying to comprehend it.
+But it doesn’t count for much if you don’t have the drive to do any of those things. if you’re studying something you don’t care about you’re not likely to invest much energy in trying to comprehend it.

-Thus, a person with passion that pushes them forward is more likely to come out ahead of someone who might be a genius, but who isn’t motivated.
+Thus, a person with a passion that pushes them forward is more likely to come out ahead of someone who might be a genius, but who isn’t motivated.

 ii) Grades are easily understood by students and their parents